In order to resolve sports-related disputes through arbitration and mediation, two bodies are hereby created:

 CAS arbitrators and mediators may not act as counsel for a party before the CAS.

 CAS arbitrators and mediators are bound by the duty of confidentiality, which is provided for in the Code and in particular shall not disclose to any third party any facts or other information relating to proceedings conducted before CAS.

 ICAS may remove an arbitrator or a mediator from the list of CAS members, temporarily or permanently, if she/he violates any rule of this Code or if her/his action affects the reputation of ICAS/CAS.

-The CAS is composed of two divisions, the Ordinary Arbitration Division and the Appeals Arbitration Division.
+The CAS is composed of three divisions, the Ordinary Arbitration Division, the Anti-Doping Division and the Appeals Arbitration Division.

 Arbitration proceedings submitted to CAS are assigned by the Court Office to the appropriate Division.
 Such assignment may not be contested by the parties nor be raised by them as a cause of irregularity.
 In the event of a change of circumstances during the proceedings, the CAS Court Office, after consultation with the Panel, may assign the arbitration to another Division.
 Such re-assignment shall not affect the constitution of the Panel nor the validity of any proceedings, decisions or orders prior to such re-assignment.

 The CAS mediation system operates pursuant to the CAS Mediation Rules.